danprince/danthedev.com/posts/2022-05-01-javascripts-dependency-problem.md

 The dream is a lego brick utopia.
 Each package solves a single problem, and they all slot together neatly [to build a lego castle][small-modules].

-However, not everyone is putting lego into the bucket.
-The classical inheritance fans are using wooden bricks, the functional folks prefer magnets, the reactive streams crowd have marbles, and the well-meaning but misguided rookies are pushing playdough into the gaps.
+Lego works well because the bricks are standardised.
+Every lego set uses studs with equivalent size and spacing, allowing the blocks to fit together consistently.
+But we're programmers.
+We all have our own ideas about the tradeoffs that packages should make, and these opinions almost always bleed into the public interfaces of packages.

+Some package authors despise object oriented programming, some want to express everything with chained method calls, others strive for the kinds of performance you can only achieve through mutable programming, whilst others are so horrified by mutability that they work with third party data structures that need to be serialised back and forth to be used by normal code.
+Often these "bricks" don't fit together without some glue.

 There's a reason that toy shops don't sell lego bricks individually.
 Small modules dilute the coherence of the ecosystem as a whole.

 ### Inexperienced Developers
 For better or worse, new programmers often start with JavaScript.
-It's a deceptively simple language, and the permissive design means you can become productive relatively quickly.
+It's a deceptively simple language, and the permissive design means we can become productive relatively quickly.
 Throughout their learning experiences, many arrive at [false summits][false-peaks] where they mistakenly assume they have mastered the language.

 These inexperienced but overconfident developers tend to discover that it is harder to make a meaningful contribution to an existing package than it is to create a simpler version from scratch.